Professor-G/pyBIA/docs/source/Examples.rst

 Rotating (``rotation``), skewing (``skew_angle``), and flipping images (``horizontal`` & ``vertical``) can make the training model more robust to variations in the orientation and perspective of the input images.
 Likewise, shifting left/right (``widtht_shift``) and up/down (``height_shift``) will help make the model translation invariant and thus robust to the position of the object of interest within the image.

-Image blending (``blend_multiplier``) can help to generate new samples through the combination of different images using a variety of blending criteria (``blend_function``).
+Image blending (``blend_multiplier``) can help to generate new samples through the combination of different images using a variety of blending criteria (``blending_func``).
 Note that by default two random images (``num_images_to_blend``) will be blended together to create one synthetic sample, and since this procedure is applied post-batch creation, the same unique sample may be randomly blended, which could be a problem if the configured augmentation parameters do not generate sufficient training feature variety.

 Random cutouts (``mask_size``) can help increase the diversity of the training set and reduce overfitting, as applying this technique prevents the training model from relying too heavily on specific features of the image, thus encouraging the model to learn more general image attributes.